microsoft/Codex-Babylon/README.md

 ## FAQ
 ### What OpenAI engines are available to me?
 You might have access to different [OpenAI engines](https://beta.openai.com/docs/api-reference/engines) per OpenAI organization.
-To check what engines are available to you, You can query the [List engines API](https://beta.openai.com/docs/api-reference/engines/list) for available engines.
+To check what engines are available to you, one can query the [List engines API](https://beta.openai.com/docs/api-reference/engines/list) for available engines.
 See the following commands:

 * Shell
 ```